 Why the Disabled Are Vulnerable to Abuse

 Many factors make children and adults with cerebral palsy and other disabilities more vulnerable to being victimized.
 These people are often dependent on caregivers, and they may be less likely than others to report abuse.
 This may be the result of limited ability to communicate but also a result of the fear of consequences.

 Physical disabilities also make cerebral palsy abuse more common.
 A child who is limited physically may not be able to fight back or even just walk away from an abuser.
 This child is like a prisoner in a terrible situation, unable to leave because of their body.

-A disabled child or adult may also simply have a poorer understanding of what abuse is and what to do about it.
-Especially if the victim is intellectually or developmentally disabled, it may not be clear to him or her that something isn’t right.
+A disabled child or adult may also have a poorer understanding of what abuse is and what to do about it.
+Especially if the victim is intellectually or developmentally disabled, it may not be clear to them that something isn’t right.
 Furthermore, the victim may be confused by the nature of the relationship with the abuser if it is a close family member, friend, or caregiver.

 What Constitutes Abuse?

-Abuse is a broad term encompassing many actions and inactions and it may be purposely or unintentionally perpetrated by caregivers, family members, teachers, neighbors, someone who lives in the same home, social workers, doctors, or even strangers or acquaintances.
+Abuse is a broad term encompassing many actions and inactions.
+It may be purposely or unintentionally perpetrated by caregivers, family members, teachers, neighbors, someone who lives in the same home, social workers, doctors, or even strangers or acquaintances.
 Abuse is anything that takes away someone’s liberty, human rights, or dignity or causes harm or injury.

 Abuse is also more common when there are significant age differences, when someone has been given complete financial or legal power over someone else, when resources for care are limited, and when a caregiver or other person is blindly trusted and never checked.

 Types of Abuse

 Abuse can take many different forms, from physical violence to misuse of money.
-It is important to be familiar with the different ways in which a disabled person may become a victim of abuse.
+It is important to be familiar with how a disabled person may become a victim of abuse.
 Only by being aware can you stop or prevent this abuse from happening.
-Abuse categories may sometimes be overlapping, but a few main types emerge:
+Abuse categories may sometimes overlap, but a few main types emerge: